 Our female cats

-Puppies are handed over to us in their new homes, always registered, chopped, vaccinated and checked by a veterinarian.
-The puppies are sold with a surgical commitment.
+Puppies are handed over to us in their new homes at the age of 14 weeks and are always registered, chipped, vaccinated and inspected by a veterinarian.

-We have a booking fee, which means that the puppies will be paid in advance for a booking fee of: 30% to 50% of the price.
+We have a booking fee policy, which means that puppies are paid in advance, which is: 30% — 50% of the price.